-Forcing a person into marriage is a crime in England and Wales.
 FM is one entered into without the full and free consent of one or both parties and where violence, threats or any form of coercion is used to cause a person to enter into a marriage.
-The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 75-80 of which focus on the role of schools).
-Multi-agency statutory guidance for dealing with forced marriage, which can both be found at The right to choose: government guidance on forced marriage -GOV.UK (www.gov.uk) School staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk.
+The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 75-80 of which focus on the role of schools) plus there is the government guidance The right to choose: government guidance on forced marriage -GOV.UK (www.gov.uk).

+School staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fru@fcdo.gov.uk.